Communication Sciences Disorders

 Department Admissions Requirements

 Due to the large number of applications received each year, admission to the master’s degree programs in speech-language pathology is highly competitive.
-The mean four-year undergraduate GPA for those admitted during the previous year was 3.75 (on a 4.0-point scale), while the average Verbal and Quantitative scores on the Graduate Record Exam were 154 and 15, respectively.
-Admission is holistic, and for 2021, submission of GRE scores is not required, but optional.
+The mean four-year undergraduate GPA for those admitted is consistently above 3.75 (on a 4.0-point scale).
+Admission is holistic.
+Submission of GRE scores is not required, but optional.

 All applicants to the graduate programs in Communication Sciences and Disorders must have completed college-level coursework in the following four areas before entering our program: